Tiwaloluwa-ops/My-DSA-Capstone-Project/README.md

 - Dynamic titles that update with filters

 This dashboard will provide RetailTech Insights' clients with actionable insights to optimize their Amazon product offerings, pricing strategies, and marketing approaches.

+**Actionable Recommendations:**
+   - Adjust pricing strategies based on discount impact
+   - Focus marketing on high-rated products
+   - Improve low-rated products based on review trends

+### **9. Conclusion**
+This project enables RetailTech Insights to provide Amazon sellers with data-driven insights on pricing, customer engagement, and product performance.
+The interactive Excel dashboard allows users to explore the data dynamically and make informed business decisions.